|

 hours when you are correcting your shorthand.

-In study hours, it is helpful to
+In study hours, it is sometimes helpful to

 construct that unknown outline, to exercise your theory skills.